anuj-iitp/Foodly_Marketplace_Analytics/README.md

 ## 5. Listings by Price Band

-The dashboard groups listings into six price bands to understand how marketplace listings are distributed across different listed-price ranges.
+The dashboard groups listings into six price bands to understand how marketplace listings are distributed across different listed price ranges.

 The analysis uses: